 His skill has not changed.
 But the prize

 And the need to win

 Drains him of power.

-Unfortunately, the tectonics of writing have not only changed, but seem intent on tipping us into Crazy Town.
+Unfortunately, the tectonics of writing have not only changed, but seem intent on sending us to Crazy Town.
 The onus now is on writers to spend as much time cultivating a fictional image as they do on cultivating their craft.

-I resisted this truth for years, pretty much until I made the decision to start this newsletter.
+I resisted this truth for years, pretty much until I made the decision to start Agent of Weird.
 I resented being told that I had to be a salesman on top of being a storyteller.
 I didn’t have time.
 It wasn’t my job!
-I never understood how so many of my peers in comic books got any work done when they were arguing on Twitter all day long.
+I never understood how so many of my peers in comic books got any work done when they were arguing on Twitter all day.

 But the fact is social media and funding platforms like Patreon and Kickstarter have changed the writing game completely.
 The traditional business model for a freelance writer was generally ‘Business-to-Business’ (you’re a freelance business hawking your services to a bigger business, the publisher).
 But this has shifted to incorporate an increasingly ‘Business-to-Consumer’ approach, one that threatens to bypass the publisher entirely.
 In short, writers need some kind of direct-to-readership channel if they’re going to survive in the current market.